 C2p.4, l.20 (also Fig.1): The tropopause definitions are mixed here.
 Why do the authors not include the dynamical definition?
 The effect of the pure lapse rate criterion is misleading under specific synoptic conditions as correctly stated.
 This might explain the very low cases in Fig.1.

 This is indeed the cause of the low tropopause detections: the lapse-rate definition has been fixed in the latest version to exclude detections below 4km, which were all due temperature inversions near the boundary layer.
+The revised Figure 2 now shows the multi-year ozone tropopause altitude climatology.

-As mentioned in response to another comment, the following text was added at DOLAST: page/line “...
+As mentioned in our response to another comment, the following text was added at DOLAST: page/line “...
 We require lapse-rate tropopauses to be at a minimum of 4 km altitude.”

 Regarding the dynamical tropopause, using solely the sonde data we lacked sufficient information to determine the PV, and we wanted to keep the analysis of sonde records unmodified by other datasets (such as modelled PV).